 We have tried to make the site accessible, particularly to screen reading software, and to color-blind users.
 We have not succeeded in this to the extent we would like.
 Part of the problem is lack of a test bed; we don't have a screen reader because screen reading software is quite expensive.
 Another problem is that sometimes making a presentation accessible can be very labor-intensive.
 For example, it is not immediately obvious how to mark up a chart like this to make it accessible to a blind user.

-When this project began we naively greatly underestimated the amount of maintenance that would be required.
-One cause is unrelenting changes in technology.
+We naively greatly underestimated the amount of maintenance this site would require, partly because of unrelenting changes in technology.
 For example, at one point, swept away by the new thing, we converted many of the pages to XHTML.
 After six months we realized XHTML was foreign to our needs and converted the pages back to strict HTML 4.01.
 (You may still run across the odd XHTML page here and there.)
 Now we are in the process of transitioning to the mobile web, HTML5 and the use of @media queries.

 Any work of this nature contains errors: typos, mistranscriptions of numbers, mistranslations, even simple stupid blunders.
-One beauty of web publishing is that when errors are found they can be fixed.
+One beauty of web publishing is that errors can be fixed when they are found.
 We try to correct any error brought to our attention as quickly as possible; correcting errors takes priority over any other activity.
-We are very, very grateful to those readers who take the time to call problems to our attention.
-If there is someone who was willing to have his or her help acknowledged, and it wasn't, please accept our apology, and give us a chance to correct that error.
+We are very grateful to those readers who take the time to call problems to our attention.
+If there is someone who contributed and was willing to have his or her help acknowledged, and it wasn't, please accept our apology, and give us a chance to correct that error.

 Copyright © 2012-2015 Sizes, Inc. All rights reserved.